 Step 5: Submit your Letter of Appeal and supporting documents

-Your Letter of Appeal must be submitted to the University Secretary's Department within 20 working days of receiving notification of the CUPC decision.
+Your Letter of Appeal must be submitted to the University Secretary's Department within 20 working days of receiving notification of the CAPC decision.
 Your Letter of Appeal and supporting documents should be emailed to the Appeal Committee Secretary.

 Important: If your enrolment has been terminated you should continue to attend classes and submit the requisite assignments until your appeal outcome is decided.
-However you must obtain permission from your Faculty or School to do this.
+However, you must obtain permission from your Faculty or School to do this.

 Step 6: Attend the appeal hearing

 If the Academic Secretary is satisfied that you have demonstrated grounds for appeal then an appeal hearing will be conducted by the Academic Board Appeal Committee.
 The Secretary of the Appeal Committee will notify you of the time, date and location of your appeal hearing.
 You are welcome to bring one person to support you at the hearing (however that person must not be a legal practitioner).

 The hearing will last approximately 25 minutes and will be attended by three members of the Academic Board and at least one representative of your Faculty or School.
 At the hearing, you will be given the opportunity to present your appeal to the panel.
 The Secretary of the Appeal Committee will notify you of the appeal outcome within five working days.

 For more information about the appeal process please refer to: